Traves-Theberge/OpenAPI-Toolkit/openapi-tui/README.md

    - Press **'l'** on a result to view detailed logs (request/response headers, bodies, timing)
    - Press **'r'** to view test run history and replay previous tests
    - Press **'e'**, **'h'**, or **'j'** to export results
+   - Use parallel testing for faster execution on large specs

 ### Export & Analysis
 After running tests, export results in multiple formats: